AVPN Philanthropy Fellowship

 The registration cost is USD 2,000 for AVPN members and USD 3,000 for non-AVPN members.

-Please note that flight and accommodation costs for the in-person convening in Mumbai will be covered by the participant.
+Please note that flight and accommodation costs for the in-person convening in Hong Kong will be covered by the participant.
+Fellows receive complimentary tickets to the AVPN Global Conference in Hong Kong, where the in-person convening will be held.

 There will be no refunds.
 Please make sure your schedule will allow you to participate for the full duration.